-- Once you reach your unlock date, you may unlock your tokens from the Clipper contract.
+- You may unlock your tokens at any time from the Clipper contract.
 Unlocking moves the Clipper LP tokens from the Clipper Exchange contract to your wallet and deletes your entry in the vestingDeposits mapping.

 - You can only have one locked deposit at a time, but you may have multiple unlocked deposits.
 The value on your “Unlocked Deposits” screen will increase as more deposits are unlocked over time.

 - You can burn (redeem) Clipper LP tokens for underlying crypto assets by viewing your Unlocked Deposits on Clipper.
 From there, you can withdraw any percentage of that value into a pro-rata share of tokens from the Clipper pool.

 - On Polygon currently you can only withdraw the pro rata share of all the tokens in the pool.
 In the future, and on Optimism, you can select to withdraw a single asset from the pool instead.

 - Clipper is a non-custodial mechanism.
 Even if the Clipper web page goes down, unlocking and burning Clipper LP tokens to withdraw assets are operations that are always available by directly interacting with the smart contracts on the blockchain.